DLiNa/dlina.github.io/_posts/2015-06-26-Network-Values-by-Genre.md

 list: false
 featured: false
 ---
-As described in [a previous post](/Introducing-Our-Zwischenformat/), our DLINA *zwischenformat* stores structural data extracted from the full-text TEI files of the TextGrid Repository as well as various metadata, including the author's name and date of origin of a play (and its publication and/or premiere date).
+As described in [a previous post](/Introducing-Our-Zwischenformat/), our DLINA intermediary format stores structural data extracted from the full-text TEI files of the TextGrid Repository as well as various metadata, including the author's name and date of origin of a play (and its publication and/or premiere date).
 In addition, the DLINA format also stores specific title information, three in total: the main title of a play, its subtitle (if available) and a genre title (only if a genre can be derived from the official subtitle of a play).
-To give an example, the first piece of our [Sydney corpus](/Introducing-DLINA-Corpus-15-07-Codename-Sydney/), Gottsched's "Der sterbende Cato", looks something like this:
+To give an example, the first piece of our [Sydney corpus](/Introducing-DLINA-Corpus-15-07-Codename-Sydney/), Gottsched's "Der sterbende Cato" from 1731, looks something like this:

 {% highlight xml %}
 <header>